dpwiese/flying-notes-vitepress/docs/cfi/tsa/endorsements-and-logbooks.md

   * This section was changed on 30-July-2024 to require a citizenship endorsement when previously it did not
   * The diff is [here](https://www.ecfr.gov/compare/2024-07-30/to/2024-07-29/title-49/subtitle-B/chapter-XII/subchapter-C/part-1552), with the previously relevant section [49 CFR &sect;1552.3(h) (2024-09-29)](https://www.ecfr.gov/on/2024-07-29/title-49/part-1552#p-1552.3(h))
 * ==To solo, a student pilot *technically* (as far as I can tell) only *needs* two endorsement: citizenship verification and the initial (and then recurring) 90 day solo endorsement==
-* ==[FAA-AC-61-65H Certification: Pilots and Flight and Ground Instructors](https://www.faa.gov/documentLibrary/media/Advisory_Circular/AC_61-65H.pdf) is the best resource to consult when it comes to giving an endorsement.==
   * It provides endorsements and language that ensures consistency with 14 CFR Part 61, and described below is the "standard" endorsements given, even if they do include more endorsements than strictly necessary.
 * In the section that follows, the endorsements required to solo are described as if all the endorsements mentioned above *are* required